llaske/sugarizer-server/README.md

 	sh add-admin.sh admin password http://127.0.0.1:8080/auth/signup

 Note: For security reason, the script should be launched from the local machine.
-On Docker, attach a new shell to the container and launch the script from this shell.
+On Docker, attach a new shell to the container and launch the script from this shell - in that case the port to use should be 80, not 8080.

 Where **admin** is the login for the new admin account and **password** is the password.